Early Versions of KKND 2

 Development of the Series 9

 The design for Survivors and Evolved was pretty much finished by the time of the Alpha.
 However, the Series 9 was last in the development process.
-It was the new faction and required ongoing design changes, even late in the game's development.
+It was the new faction and required on-going design changes, even late in the game's development.
 This leads us to having quite a number of unfinished or alternate variants of Series 9 graphics in the Alpha and Beta version giving clues about some of the original intentions of the designers.
-Firstly, the zoom of all building icons farther out than in the retail version.
+Firstly, the zoom of all building icons further out than in the retail version.
 This made them very pixelated, so they were later changed to show more detail.
 The Alpha does not even have any Series 9 icons - they just used KKnD 1 icons as place-holders.

 The sidebar icons are the same as on Beta screen shots, having a Boundary Fence as icon for the walls menu item, while the retail version has a symbolic brick wall.
 The Barn is the buildings icon instead of a mirrored Microunit Factory.
 The Tower icon of the Beta had a flatter base compared to its retail counterpart.
 Lastly, the highlight color of the Beta version is yellow, while the final version uses green.